-17.1.1 Subject to sections 250BB(1) and 250BC and rule 17.1.2:
+- 17.1.1 Subject to sections 250BB(1) and 250BC and rule 17.1.2: - (a) each member has one vote on a show of hands or a poll; and

-- (a) each member has one vote on a show of hands or a poll; and - (b) a member who is present and entitled to vote and is also a proxy or attorney of another member has one vote on a show of hands. - 17.1.2 A member whose premiums under a complying private health insurance policy issued by the Company are in arrears as at date of the relevant meeting of members is not entitled to cast a vote at that meeting, whether in person or by proxy.
+- (b) a member who is Present and entitled to vote and is also a proxy or attorney of another member has one vote on a show of hands. - 17.1.2 A member whose premiums under a complying private health insurance policy issued by the Company are in arrears as at date of the relevant meeting of members is not entitled to cast a vote at that meeting, whether in person or by proxy.

-17.2 Casting vote of chair
+17.2 Casting vote of Chair

-If an equal number of votes is cast for and against a resolution at a meeting of members, the chair of the meeting will have a casting vote in addition to his or her deliberative vote.
+Replaces section 250E(3) If an equal number of votes is cast for and against a resolution at a meeting of members, the Chair of the meeting will have a casting vote in addition to their deliberative vote.